If you jump, I jump.

 Yeah, I'm hitting you with the good ole´ “I don't think you should do it, but it's up to you”.
 Because ultimately, it is.

-Before the digital era, people used trust their intuition instead of trusting Instagram influencers to decide for them.
+Before the digital era, people used to trust their intuition instead of trusting Instagram influencers to decide for them.
 Inner guidance can be a decent GPS if you let it.

 Those moments when you just know you shouldn't do something, that voice in your head that says “Go” or “Halt”?
 That voice is often spot on.

-It is my great wish as a writer, to deliver inspiring messages, and even greater one, for my beautiful readers to, if nothing else, stop and think for themselves without considering external influences first.
+It is my great wish as a writer, to deliver inspiring messages, an even greater one, for my beautiful readers to, if nothing else, stop and think for themselves without considering external influences first.

 Speaking from experience, the craving to please others never truly goes away.
 But the good news is, neither does the desire to maintain a certain degree of integrity to balance it out.

 (Oh, and while we're here, breaking the barriers of peer pressure, let me just say that Bridgerton sucks pretty hard.)